Start here

 Use this when backup jobs exist, but retention, proof, and recovery confidence are weak enough that the team should not treat the issue as solved.

-Use this when the estate is moving and the real question is whether the plan, rollback, and dependency picture are strong enough yet.
+Use this when the environment is moving and the real question is whether the plan, rollback, and dependency picture are strong enough yet.

 Use this when incidents or slowdowns keep happening, but the team still does not have enough visibility to prove the pattern cleanly.